 The danger with allowing your shoulders and arms to dictate the motion is that it is very easy to get anxious at this point of your swing.

-That anxiousness might make you get too quick, or forceful with your first motion towards the ball.
+That anxiousness might make you get too quick or forceful with your first motion toward the golf ball.

 Letting it start in a natural way, almost letting gravity take over for a split second, enables the shoulders, hands and hips to get collected before giving control to the feet and legs.